train-project-IOT/Take-A-Seat/README.md

 ## Details about the project:
 A Project in Internet of Things (IoT) - "Take A Seat".
 The goal of our project is to reduce the situations that cause train delays.
-With the help of force sensors installed on the seats in the train, we can know how many free seats and how many occupied seats there are in each car.
+With the help of force sensors installed on the seats of the train, we can know how many seats are available and how many are occupied in each car.
-Train platforms will be divided into zones so that in each zone there are several cars and in each zone a screen will be installed that will show how many free seats there are in the cars in that zone and how many.
+We'll divide the train platform to zones of 3-4 cars.
+In each zone, a screen that displays the amount and locations of free seats will be installed.
-This will cause the people waiting at the platform to stand in a manner that corresponds to the actual available seats and be distributed to all areas and thus cause a faster boarding and the train doors to close faster and a faster departure of the train from the platform and thus prevent delays.
+We assume, according to experiments, that displaying this data to the passengers will cause them to stand in a manner that corresponds to the actual available seats in each car and thus be distributed evenly in each area of the railway.
+This even distribution will result in faster boarding, the train doors to close faster and overall a faster departure of the train from the platform.
+Eventually, with our project, we'll be able prevent or at least minimize delays.

 ## Folder description:
-ESP32: source code for the esp side (firmware).
+- ESP32: source code for the esp side (firmware).
-Documentation: wiring diagram + basic operating instructions Unit Tests: tests for individual hardware components (input / output devices) flutter_app : dart code for our Flutter app.
+- flutter_app: dart code for our Flutter app.
+- firebase: initialization for our firebase.
+- Unit Tests: tests for force_sensor.
-Parameters: contains description of configurable parameters
+- Parameters: contains description of configurable parameters.
-Assets: 3D printed parts, Audio files used in this project,
+- Documentation: wiring diagram and project poster.
+- Assets: logo and screens that will be displayed at the train platform.
+- Simulation: simulation analyzation and final report.

 ## Arduino/ESP libraries installed and used for the project:
-XXXX - version XXXXX
-XXXX - version XXXXX
-XXXX - version XXXXX
+- Firebase Arduino Client Library for ESP8266 and ESP32 - version 2.3.7

 ## The Hardware list used in this project:
 - 1 ESP32 DEVKITV1